Sash

 A sash is a large and usually colorful ribbon or band of material worn around the human body, either draping from one shoulder to the opposing hip and back up, or else encircling the waist.
 The sash around the waist may be worn in daily attire, but the sash from shoulder to hip is typically only worn on ceremonial occasions.
 Ceremonial sashes are also found in a V-shaped format, draping straight from both shoulders down, intersecting and forming an angle over the chest or abdomen.

+Word origin

+The word "sash" entered the English language in the 1590s, originally used to refer to a way of "Oriental dress" by winding a strip of silk or fine linen around the head to look like a turban.
+It comes from Arabic word shash (شاش) which means gauze or muslin cloth.
+An archaic version of the English word was a perfect homonym of the Arabic.
+The more general use of "sash" to refer to a cloth strip or scarf tied around the waist or draped over the shoulder for ornamental purposes is recorded by the 1680s.